keerah/SendTo_FFmpeg/README.md

 ![send_to_ffmpeg](https://user-images.githubusercontent.com/9025818/155185990-32fec47d-e557-4a2f-a412-49f2f9a57f3d.jpg "SendTo_FFmpeg presets in the Windows Explorer's Send To menu")

-Click "Clone or donwload" on this page to get all the scripts, its free forever.
+First click "Clone or donwload" on this page or downlad from the [releases page](https://github.com/keerah/SendTo_FFmpeg/releases) to get all the scripts, its free forever.

-First you need to download **FFmpeg** itself from [here](https://www.ffmpeg.org/download.html), it's free.
+Thent you will need to [download the FFmpeg executables](https://ffmpeg.org/download.html#build-windows), it's free.

-Install it (extract), by default its path is **c:\Program Files\ffmpeg**.
-If you install it into a different path than this, you will need to edit the path to **FFmpeg.exe** in the main settings file **sendtoffmpeg_settings.cmd**.
-There're more parameters inside with description.
+By default these scripts assume the path to FFmpeg.exe is **c:\Program Files\ffmpeg\bin**, so you can simply extract the downloaded ffmpeg archiveinto **c:\Program Files\ffmpeg**.
+If you install it into a different path, you will need to edit the path to **FFmpeg.exe** in the main settings file **sendtoffmpeg_settings.cmd**.

 # Usage
 You can use these batches in a few different ways: